SOS Home :: Records Services :: Missouri State Archives :: Programs & Projects :: Civil War Records from the St. Louis Circuit Court

 The legal decisions by provost marshals were called into judicial question, business partnerships dissolved over resistance to the U.S. government, lawyers argued over issues in the St. Louis-Alton area prisons, and domestic relations were strained to the breaking point.
 The litigation does not merely document the war and its aftermath in St. Louis.
 Due to changes of venue and long distance trading, the suits reach across geography – whether the events transpired in Phelps, Iron, or Washington Counties, Missouri; Van Buren, Arkansas; New Orleans, Memphis, and Vicksburg; or in Iowa, Kansas, Nebraska, and Montana Territory.

-The archivists have found a great deal of documentary evidence concerning the role of steamboat commerce on the Ohio, Mississippi, and Missouri Rivers – those in government service and other arrangements among merchants in St. Louis and several states in the 1860s.
-This is a particularly rewarding result of this work.
+The archivists found a great deal of documentary evidence concerning the role of steamboat commerce on the Ohio, Mississippi, and Missouri Rivers - those in government service and other arrangements among merchants in St. Louis and several states in the 1860s.

 Archival Processing

-Preservation and access are the goals of the project.
-Conservators provided training for the newly hired archivists, and the staff works cooperatively to establish procedures and meet project goals.
+Preservation and access were the goals of the project.
+Conservators provided training for the newly hired archivists, and the staff worked cooperatively to establish procedures and meet project goals.

 Conservators conducted a training session for the new archivists and worked with them to finalize procedures for the project.